-A financial advisor educates employees about what they can control - like starting to save for retirement now, deciding where & how to invest, getting the full employer match, and tracking progress along the way - which gives employees the best chance of having what they need when retirement eventually does arrive.
+A financial planner educates employees about what they can control - like starting to save for retirement now, deciding where & how to invest, getting the full employer match, and tracking progress along the way - which gives employees the best chance of having what they need when retirement eventually does arrive.

 Understanding Their Benefits & Compensation

 Employer benefits account for almost a third of an employee’s total compensation, with salary making up the other two-thirds according to the Bureau of Labor and Statistics.